cloudmesh-community/book/chapters/arch.md

 switch between clouds with a single variable.
 It also provided bare metal provisioning before OpenStack even offered it.
-Through an evolution of developments the current cloudmesh architecture that allows multicloud services is depicted in the next figure.
+Through an evolution of developments the current cloudmesh architecture that allows multicloud services is depicted in the figure: @fig:cloudmesh-arch.
 We still distinguish the IaaS level which included not only IaaS Abstractions, but also Containers, and HPC services.
 Platforms are typically integrad=ted through DevOps that can be hosted on the IaaS.
 Examples